Aim of the scheme

 Programme grants should have effective management and monitoring arrangements for the investment.
 This should include a risk management strategy and a strategy for how the flexibility of resources will be managed.

 EPSRC expects all programme grants to establish and run an independent advisory board, or equivalent body, to provide advice and recommendations on the strategic scientific and research direction and activities (such as impact, advocacy and outreach) of the programme grant.

 This independent advisory board must meet at least annually.
 This group should have at least 50% independent membership and an independent chair.

-EPSRC strongly encourages applicants to consider costing in project management and other administrative support such as employing a full-time equivalent project manager, and not relying on the Principal Investigator for these duties.
+EPSRC strongly encourages applicants to consider costing in project management and other administrative support such as employing a full-time equivalent project manager, and not relying on the project lead for these duties.